ayrat555/ayrat555.github.io/_posts/2024-02-12-bug-bounty.md

   overlay_image: /images/2023-01-08-ton.jpeg
 ---

-Due to the nature of my work, I work with different blockchains.
-One of these blockchains is [TON](https://ton.org/).
-I really enjoyed working with the TON blockchain.
-You can find several posts about it on my blog:
+In my line of work, I engage with various blockchains, including [TON](https://ton.org/).
+Working with the TON blockchain has been particularly enjoyable for me.
+On my blog, you'll find several posts about it:

-- [TON](https://www.badykov.com/elixir/blockchain/ton/) - a general thoughts about ton. the post got so popular it got translated to [the chinese language](https://mp.weixin.qq.com/s/PfwLnv9Kcl8N8xTvMChInw)
+- [TON](https://www.badykov.com/elixir/blockchain/ton/): This post reflects my general thoughts on TON, which became quite popular and even got translated into [Chinese](https://mp.weixin.qq.com/s/PfwLnv9Kcl8N8xTvMChInw).
-- [Deploying a simple Telegram Open Network smart contract](https://www.badykov.com/ton/deploying-simple-ton-smart-contract/]) - Postmortem of my participation in the ton hackathon in 2019.
+- [Deploying a simple Telegram Open Network smart contract](https://www.badykov.com/ton/deploying-simple-ton-smart-contract/]): Here, I share a postmortem of my participation in the TON hackathon in 2019.
-- [Submitting transactions in TON with Elixir](https://www.badykov.com/elixir/ton/submitting-ton-transaction/) - step by step guide how to submit transactions with the [ton](https://github.com/ayrat555/ton) elixir library
+- [Submitting transactions in TON with Elixir](https://www.badykov.com/elixir/ton/submitting-ton-transaction/): This post provides a step-by-step guide on submitting transactions using the [TON Elixir library](https://github.com/ayrat555/ton).

-The last post in this list gives an intro to the elixir library that I wrote for interacting with the ton blockchain - [ton](https://github.com/ayrat555/ton).
-It took me a couple of months to write and test it porting the official library written in another language.
+The last post in this list introduces the Elixir library I developed for interacting with the TON blockchain - [ton](https://github.com/ayrat555/ton).
+It took me a couple of months to write and test, as I had to port the functionality from the official library written in another language.

-In this post I'll share a short story how I got a bug bounty for the issue I discovered in the ton software that we use in our production system.
+In this post, I'll share a short story about how I received a bug bounty for uncovering an issue in the TON software used in our production system.

 ## Ton Problems

-As I said earlier my responsibilites at work include working with different blockchains, integrating them to our system, making sure that transactions are getting processed correctly.
+As mentioned earlier, my job involves handling various blockchains, integrating them into our system, and ensuring smooth transaction processing.

-Our ton integration has been working fine without any major issues until recently.
-Recently we had two issues related to the TON blockchain.
-[The first issue](https://telegra.ph/7-Dec-2023-12-07) was a big problem related to the increase in the number of transactions which caused the blockchain to stop accepting new transactions.
-The second problem had a smaller overall impact but actually got a bug bounty for the ton foundation.
+Our integration with TON had been running smoothly without any significant issues until recently.
+However, we encountered two problems related to the TON blockchain.
+[The first issue](https://telegra.ph/7-Dec-2023-12-07) was a significant challenge caused by a surge in transaction volume, leading to the blockchain's inability to accept new transactions.
+The second issue, although less impactful overall, was trickier to debug and resolve.
+It resulted in a bug bounty from the TON foundation.

-Now let's describe the problem.
+Now, let's delve into the specifics of the problem.

 ## Bug bounty problem

-A user complained to our customer support team that his deposit didn't appear on our system.
-Initially I thought the issue is on our applicate logic side, maybe it's an edge case that we didn't consider.
-Uplon further investigation, I discovered the API of [the service](https://github.com/toncenter/ton-indexer) that we deployed to synchronize the blockchain data was missing the user's transaction.
+A user reached out to our customer support team regarding a missing deposit in our system.
+Initially, I suspected an issue with our application logic, perhaps an overlooked edge case.
+However, upon further investigation, I discovered that the API of [the service](https://github.com/toncenter/ton-indexer) we deployed to synchronize blockchain data was not registering the user's transaction.

-Then I created an [issue](https://github.com/toncenter/ton-indexer/issues/44) in the [ton-indexer's](https://github.com/toncenter/ton-indexer) repo.
-And contracted one of the developers of this project since I had his contract from the previous issues/questions about his project.
-He pointed out that [the offical instance of the ton-indexer](https://toncenter.com/api/index/) has the missing transaction in its response.
-Comparing the responses from our instance and the official one , I found that 5 transactions are different.
+Subsequently, I opened an [issue](https://github.com/toncenter/ton-indexer/issues/44) on the [ton-indexer's](https://github.com/toncenter/ton-indexer) repository and contacted one of the developers of the project, whose contact information I had from previous interactions regarding the project.
+He pointed out that [the official instance of the ton-indexer](https://toncenter.com/api/index/) displayed the missing transaction in its response.
+By comparing the responses from our instance and the official one, I identified the difference in five transactions.

-And finally theh developer of the indexer service found the problem in the pagination and [fixed it](https://github.com/toncenter/ton-indexer/pull/45)
+Finally, the developer of the indexer service identified and resolved the issue with pagination -  [the fix](https://github.com/toncenter/ton-indexer/pull/45).

 ## Conclustion

-For the discovery, report I received 200 tons (~400$ at the time of writing this post).
-It was very unexpected and at the same time fullfilling coincednce.
-It seems my work in my company not only beneficial to the company but the ton commninuty as well.
+I received a bug bounty of 200 tons (~$400 at the time of writing) for the discovery from the ton foundation.
+It was a pleasantly unexpected and fulfilling coincidence.
+It seems my work not only benefits my company but also the TON community.

+I want to give a special thanks to Valeria Shamanova for helping finding this issue; the bounty was split with her.

 Thank you for reading this post.
-As a bonus, I'm sharing here my hobby creating nfts which combines my love to drawing and blockchain.
+As a bonus, I'm sharing my hobby of creating NFTs, which combines my love for drawing and blockchain.
+Here are the collections I've created on the TON blockchain so far.
 [Collections I created on the ton blockchain so far](https://getgems.io/user/EQADLRBbbfImjN1yaN6fqWPwkO3sN2fCdg8BD_g8LW_8Dj-G#collections)